Three Visions and a Showdown — Modern Paraphrase | fresh.bible

 The Lord relented.
 "It will not happen," he said.

 Let that land for a moment.
-A shepherd from a small town begged God to show — and God changed course.
+A from a small town begged God to show — and God changed course.
 Not because Amos had authority.
 Not because he had a position.
 But because he cared enough to intercede.
 There's something powerful about someone who sees coming disaster and instead of saying "they deserve it," says "please, they can't take it."

 The second vision was worse: